-Maroon Bush Tea is rapidly growing in popularity as a powerful herbal remedy in helping deal with cancer, particularly in conjunction with other cancer treatments.
-It is also gaining popularity in assisting with diabetes and other
+Maroon Bush Tea has been used as a herbal remedy in helping deal with cancer, sometimes in conjunction with other cancer treatments.
+It is has also had some use in assisting with diabetes and other

 health problems.
 Please note the tea is non toxic but is declared an S4, "Prescription only" in Western Australia and we only supply it for use on stock or pets in Western Australia, and we take no responsibility for any other use you make of the product.
 If you would like to talk with me for more information you can contact me on 02 69263530.
 Or 0448992033.
 You can purchase the 50 gram bush tea bags and ready made tea concentrate at this link: Buy Maroon Bush .